jaruary/microservice/README.md

   - All the following commands here are for Linux systems.
 I highly recommend Fedora - https://getfedora.org/
   - Simply copy and paste these commands into your terminal and hit return
   - The project will compile to a jar file
+  - Configuration for Apache httpd / AJP is available

 ### Clone the Repo